 The U.S. Supreme Court let stand a $222,000 award against a Minnesota woman for illegally downloading and sharing songs, leaving intact a victory for the music industry in its anti-piracy campaign.

 The justices today turned away an appeal by Jammie Thomas- Rasset, who argued unsuccessfully that the award was so large it violated the Constitution.
 A federal appeals court upheld the award last year.

 The suit against Thomas-Rasset was one of 30,000 filed by the recording industry against alleged copyright infringers from 2003 to 2008.
 Most of the cases led to settlements, and Thomas- Rasset’s was one of only a handful still being fought in court.
 Record companies say piracy costs them billions of dollars in sales.

 Thomas-Rasset was sued in 2006 under the U.S. Copyright Act by the country’s largest record labels, including units of Sony Corp.
-(SNE) and Vivendi SA.
+(SNE:US) and Vivendi SA.
 (VIV) The lawsuit focused on 24 recordings, though the appeals court pointed to evidence that her account on the Kazaa file-sharing service contained 1,700 recordings.

 The case is Thomas-Rasset v.
 Capitol Records, 12-715.

 To contact the reporter on this story: Greg Stohr in Washington at firstname.lastname@example.org

 To contact the editor responsible for this story: Steven Komarow at email@example.com